 If a student has earned another master's degree from the Seminary and wishes to pursue an additional MFT degree, you are welcome to do so.
 To meet the requirements for the MFT degree, some of the coursework that you have already completed will need to be taken for additional units.
-These courses include but are not limited to: Advanced Families, Interpersonal Communication, and Theology for Integration.
+These courses include but are not limited to: Integration of Marriage & Family Studies, Interpersonal Communication, Theology for Integration, and Practicum.
 Please discuss with the professor and the program director what is appropriate for your completion of the additional units.
 You will be required to attend all class sessions.